rijuCr7/PythonDS/README.md

 # PythonDS
-This contains all the basic ds implementations with python
+This contains all the basic data structure implementations with python